Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

-Note that there are three factors in play that results in a higher throughput:
+Note that there are three factors in play that result in a higher throughput:
 * PLIO of width 64
 * PLIO frequency of 500MHz
 * Number of cascade length of 4 for each FFT